watkorn/Royalty-Credit-Card/README.md

 # Royalty-Credit-Card
-I lost my cradit card number
+I lost my credit card number
 Can you help me find it?